If you want to create Facebook video ads that get you new customers here is my whole process from start to finish.

 If you have a square video you will need to make sure that the subtitles are not too wide and showing up outside the left and right borders of your video.

 One way to ensure this is to simply make the subtitles a little bit smaller inside the Youtube closed captioning settings on the bottom right.
+The next step is to contact a company like The Marketing Heaven that can give your video a boost by providing views and subscribers to start with.

 Upload to Facebook